fhsal/MechaCar/README.md

 * Alternative:  The competition has used one or more of the factors to impact MPG in a way that is statistically significantly different

-The Statistical tests to run would likely be a series of statistical regression to detmine wich factor(s) differentiate MechaCar MPG from its competition
+The Statistical tests to run would likely be a series of statistical regression to detmine which factor(s) differentiate MechaCar MPG from its competition